NuSynth/GlideCLI/README.md

 * Now allows user to change the current date back to the previous, in case the study session starts after midnight.
 I also use this for debugging.

 GlideCLI is a command line interface application:
+(You might need to modify the size of your command line window to see everything in the Study HUD, until the graphical user-interface version is ready.)

 ## Screenshots